Roles and Responsibilities of an Assessor

 - Coaching learners through difficult times

-We touched on this earlier on, but the type of assessments carried out mainly depends on the environment.
-It is the role of the Assessor to select the most appropriate method of assessment.
+The type of assessments carried out depends on two things; the assessing environment, and what needs to be evidenced for the criteria.
+It is the responsibility of the Assessor to select the most appropriate method of assessment.
 Here are some examples depending on the environment:

-- Classroom: methods of assessment usually include essays, multiple-choice tests & presentations.
+- College: methods of assessment usually include essays, multiple-choice tests & presentations.

 - Workplace: this often involves observing the learner, questions and internal paperwork.